Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 This package provides the latest version of the [AlphaIndiaGroup](https://www.alpha-india.net) (AIG) AI traffic models for **MSFS 2024** in a single, easy-to-use download.
 It reduces the need to use the clunky and time-consuming installer from AIG, for a fast and simple setup.

+Backwards compatibility to MSFS 2020 is not tested and no support will be given.

 ## Installation Instructions

 ### 1. **Download**